 United Way Project Blueprint trains tomorrow's nonprofit board leadership, ensuring that Greater Houston's nonprofit sector reflects the rich diversity of our community.

 It's a reality that nonprofit boards lack diversity.
 Less than 15% of U.S. nonprofit board members are people of color.
 United Way Project Blueprint works to change that reality for Greater Houston.

 This unique program prepares emerging and current leaders in our multicultural community for leadership roles on nonprofit and public sector boards and committees.

 The group meets regularly for about two months of curriculum sessions, starting with a retreat and culminating in a graduation.
 95% of program graduates have been placed on nonprofit boards since the program’s inception in 1988.

 Why should you apply?
 Participants gain:

 - Leadership skills that translate to for-profit and nonprofit settings

 - Connection to like-minded professionals

-- Placement on nonprofit boards of directors
+- Opportunities for placement on nonprofit boards of directors

 - Alumni network of more than 900 graduates